Name and contact details of the data controller under Art. 4 para. 7 of the GDPR

 - Persistent Cookies (see b.)

-- Transient cookies are automatically deleted when you close your browser.
+- a.
+Transient cookies are automatically deleted when you close your browser.
 This includes in particular the session cookies.
 These store a so-called session ID, with which different requests of your browser can be assigned to the common session.
 This will allow your computer to be recognized when you return to our website.
 Session cookies are deleted when you log out or close your browser.

 - b.
 Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
 You can delete the cookies at any time in the security settings of your browser.